 If a broker or other financial institution holds your shares in its name and you do not provide voting instructions to it, New York Stock Exchange ("NYSE") rules allow that firm to vote your shares only on routine matters.
-Proposal No. 4, the ratification of Grant Thornton LLP as the Company's independent auditors, is the only routine matter for consideration at the Annual Meeting.
-For all matters other than Proposal No. 4, you must submit voting instructions to the firm that holds your shares if you want your vote to count on such matters.
+Proposal No. 4, the ratification of BDO USA LLP as the Company's independent auditors, is the only routine matter for consideration at the Annual Meeting.
+For all matters other than Proposal No. 4, you must submit voting instructions to the firm that holds your shares if you want your vote to count at the Annual Meeting.
 When a firm votes a client's shares on some but not all of the proposals, the missing votes are referred to as "broker non-votes."
-Broker non-votes are counted for purposes of determining whether or not a quorum exists for the transaction of business.